Understanding the Causes of Climate Change

 Different human activities release different greenhouse gases in varying amounts.
 So, leaders need to consider the GWP of the gases their climate policies would regulate.
 If they are trying to keep the world from warming by more than a certain degree, they need to know which gases to limit by how much.

-How humans emit greenhouse gasses
+How humans emit greenhouse gases

 Humans produce greenhouse gases through a wide range of activities.
 To help track them all, the Intergovernmental Panel on Climate Change (IPCC) divides them up into five primary sectors: energy, industry, agriculture and land use, transportation, and buildings.